Ten Years' War (Franche-Comté): Initial successes in Franche-Comté (1634-1637)

 In 1637, Watteville organized a double offensive to regain the initiative against the French.
 He charged his son, the Count of Bussolin, with launching a major offensive against French Bugey.
 He himself led another offensive in Bresse, where he achieved great success at the Siege of Savigny.
 However, even after winning the battles of Martignat and conquering a dozen places, including Oyonnax, the Comtois in Bugey were unable to hold these territories due to a lack of troops.
 In late February and early March, the Comtois returned home, abandoning most of their conquests.
 These conquests were not possible because the parliament was in rivalry with the military command.
 The aborted Bresse campaign would lead to the French return to the County of Burgundy.

 Without the support of Parliament, which refused him the artillery of the imperials returned from the Duchy of Burgundy as well as elements of cavalry, Watteville wanted to attack the French enclave of Cornod.
 Serious dissension between his officers, as well as a botched reconnaissance of the terrain, caused the defeat of Watteville's army, surprised by the French during the siege of the castle.
 The defeat of Cornod, on 13 March 1637, marked the end of this period of success for the Comtois and the beginning of difficult times for the county.
-Watteville would be dismissed from his duties and the Comtois army, which had lost two-thirds of its troops, would be placed under the command of Charles de Lorraine.
+Watteville would be dismissed from his duties and the Comtois army, which had lost two-thirds of its troops.
+The army was placed under the command of Charles de Lorraine.
 The Comtois authorities no longer had any say in the further conduct of the war.